scikit-hep/awkward/docs-sphinx/reference/ak.behavior.rst

 One last caveat: our ``one`` array was created *before* this behavior was assigned, so it needs to be recreated to be a member of the new class.
-The normal :doc:`_auto/ak.Array` constructor is sufficient for this.
+The normal :class:`ak.Array` constructor is sufficient for this.
 This is only an issue if you're working interactively (but something to think about when debugging!).